-A detailed outturn report will be reported to the Overview and Scrutiny Committee in July, ahead of Cabinet.
+A detailed outturn report will be reported to the Overview and Scrutiny Committee and Cabinet in August 2025.
 This will include detailed explanations of variations and recommendations to transfer elements of the underspend to earmarked reserves.
-The overall underspend against budget is mainly due to one-off income across a range of services, plus significant additional interest earned on cash deposits.
-Expenditure has generally been managed within budgets as forecast.
+As reported during the year, an overall net underspend against budget has been achieved which is mainly due to employee vacancies, effective control of expenditure, plus significant additional interest earned on cash deposits.
+Changes to the budget are made are made during the year in accordance with the scheme of virement included within the Constitution.